What is Breast cancer?

 - MRI

-It differentiate between recurrent tumors and scar tissues, spread of the breast cancer.
+It differentiates between recurrent tumours and scar tissues, the spread of breast cancer.
 It is particularly helpful in differentiating between DCIS and IDC and between LCIS and ILC.

 - CT Scan

-assist in evaluation of breast cancer, especially after surgery or chemotherapy.
+It assists in the evaluation of breast cancer, especially after surgery or chemotherapy.

 PET shows if the lump in the breast is benign or malignant, even without a biopsy